fithisux/awesome-windows-foss/README.md

 * [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open-source application that enables users to capture or record any area of their screen with a single keystroke.
 [GPL-3.0-only]

+* [Serenity](https://github.com/malxau/serenity) - Serenity Audio Player is a simple, clean and lightweight Windows audio player.
+[GPL-2.0-only]

 ## Gaming ##

 * ______